 As observed in Theorem 1.2, testing downward-monotone graph properties in the subgraph model (w.r.t. any bounded-degree base graph) can be reduced to testing the same property in the BDG model.
 Here we show that there exist base graphs for which the result obtained by the reduction cannot be significantly improved.
-Specifically, we prove Theorem 1.4, while observing that the complexity of testing the corresponding properties in the BDG model meets the lower bound established for the subgraph model.
-We first prove Part 1 of Theorem 1.4, which is restated next.
+Specifically, we prove Theorem 1.4, which refers to the complexity of testing c-colorability (of n-vertex graphs) in the subgraph model, for c = 2 and c = 3.